Precious Places Community History Project

 Download Application Packet HERE

-The Precious Places Community History Project is funded by Comcast NBCUniversal Foundation, Dolfinger-McMahon Foundation, Union Benevolent Association, The Alston Beech Foundation and the West Philadelphia Promise Zone.
+The Precious Places Community History Project is funded by Comcast NBCUniversal Foundation, Dolfinger-McMahon Foundation, The Alston Beech Foundation, and The Puffin Foundation

 Watch Precious Places on PhillyCAM

 Sundays at noon and repeats on Mondays at 7:00 pm

 Order The Precious Places Community History Project Now On DVD!

 The complete series seen on WHYY TV 12 is available for purchase.